SOLVE

 This engagement is structured as a co-development partnership.
 GLG and Solve jointly own the resulting IP through a Special Purpose Entity, enabling GLG to generate licensing revenue from the platform beyond their own practice.

-Special Purpose Entity — CounselKit IP Ownership
+Special Purpose Entity — IntelliFirm IP Ownership

 Per Section 6 of SOW #1, the Parties will form an LLC to own all intellectual property from the full build.
 GLG's $5,000 Discovery Fee is treated as an initial Class A capital contribution upon SPE formation.